nodejs/corepack/README.md

   `curl [URL]` (ipv4) and `curl -6 [URL]` (ipv6) from your shell.
 - Check your proxy settings (see [Environment Variables](#environment-variables)).

+### Package manager
+If corepack is enabled, corepack will ensure that the correct package manager is used when specified in the package.lock.json
+However, a potential pitfall is that if there are multiple installations of the same package manager.

+Multiple package manager versions can cause an incorrect version of a package manager from being used, regardless if the version is package.lock.json.

+To verify there are not multiple version installed, see this [issue](https://github.com/nodejs/corepack/issues/659#issuecomment-2658982866).

 ## Contributing

 See [`CONTRIBUTING.md`](./CONTRIBUTING.md).